sjhouston23/Jup_Oxy/README.md

 The code I have made for the cluster is JupOxyPrecipCRC_Rec.f08 (Rec, meaning recursive).
 To compile this you use the following command: gfortran -o oxy.x JupOxyPrecipCRC_Rec.f08 ranlux.f08 CollisionSim.f08 EjectedElectron.f08 EnergyLoss.f08 STPNUC.f08 formatting.o

 Notice that this command doesn't actually execute the compiled executable.
 This is because rather than executing the file once, you want to execute it 100 or 200 times.
-The number of ion's currently defined in the program is 100.
+The number of ions currently defined in the program is 100.
 So if you execute it 200 times, you'll get the results for 20,000 ions.
 But there are a couple things to note before this can be done.

 After you get access to the cluster you do the following: